SUPPORT GROUPS LAUNCHING

 The Difference Between Group Therapy And A Support Group

-It is not necessary for Support Group Leaders to be mental health practitioners, because Support Groups are not therapy, nor are they the first line of mental health treatment/intervention.
+It is not necessary for Support Group Leaders to be Mental Health practitioners, because Support Groups are not therapy, nor are they the first line of mental health treatment/intervention.

 Why is a Support Group so important in your community?